UpalBarua/code-sage-client/README.md

 ## About ❔

-- Fully responsive for mobile and table devices.
+- Fully responsive for mobile and tablet devices.
 - Navbar, Sidebar and loading spinner were created from scratch.
+-
+-
+-